 26.2.17.A.
 Special Event Signs.
 On-premise event advertising signs, not exceeding eight (8) square feet in area, that are painted on windows, attached to windows or walls, or affixed to a maximum of one (1) A-frame or sandwich board, provided that said Signs are posted only during said event or no more than fourteen (14) days prior to said event and are removed no more than seven (7) days after an event .

 26.2.17.B.
-Community Signs such as “missing” or “lost and found” signs are exempt for thirty (30) days and may only be posted on private property.
+Community Signs such as “missing” or “lost and found” signs may be posted for no more than thirty (30) days, and may only be posted on private property.

 26.2.18.
 Wall murals and painted walls so long as the design is free of text advertising the business and logos as defined by this ordinance.